zhanmu-tw/batocera-docker-setup/README.md

 Complete guide for installing Docker with GPU support on Batocera Linux.

-If you are not interested in installing GPU support, ignore any instructions marked *[GPU]
+If you are not interested in installing GPU support, ignore any instructions marked \*[GPU]

+I realized that my batocera VM is sitting there doing nothing for most of the day, but as a dedicated GPU for those rare times I'm allowed free time.
+I also like to have monitoring on my server for temperatures and usages, so having the dGPU dedicated to a VM limited me.
+I needed docker.

 ## Overview

 This guide enables Docker containers with NVIDIA GPU access on Batocera, allowing you to run AI workloads, monitoring tools, and GPU-accelerated applications alongside your gaming setup.

 **Tested Configuration:**

 - Batocera 41 (Buildroot 2024.05.2)
 - Kernel: 6.11.10
 - NVIDIA GTX 1080 Ti (11GB)